sewaneedata/photos/README.md

 # ML inventory of objects in photographs

+This repo and app operate on two different levels:

+- On the simplest level, this is a Shiny app that displays trends in image detections and demos a few images that have been labeled by the AI algorithm.
+This is what is shown online at [sewanee.io/haiti](https://www.sewanee.io/haiti).
+You don't need AWS credentials to run or work on the app at this level.
+As long as "`Use local data only`" remains checked in the app, everything should work.

+- On the more complex level, the app can be run locally on your machine in a way that allows you to analyze new photos.
+The rest of these instructions pertain mainly to this second level.

 ## Setup

 - You need `admin` credentials from Sewanee DataLab's AWS account in order to work on this rep. Save the `.csv` files provided to you as `credentials/aws_datalab_admin.csv`.
 If you don't have credentials, email `datalab@sewanee.edu`.